subrat-mishra/pft/README.md

     fileSize as -1.
    * Next based on the FileResponseMsg it creates multiple PFTChunkClient threads which reads the data from server using SocketChannel.
-   * PFTChunkClient thread pulls data for specific offset of file from server and return a Result Object containing timeTaken for the operation and the job status.
+   * PFTChunkClient thread pulls data for specific offset of file from server and write to a fileChannel of a RandomAccessFile and return a Result Object containing timeTaken for the operation and the job status.
-   * FileMerger thread merges all the chunked files data into one file as soon as PFTChunkClient thread is completed in sequence of chunkId.
 - Communication between server and client over the socket is based on a Message class.
 It's has set of methods needed to send and receive data over the socket.